What types of hotels are there in Patagonia?

 More of our favourite lakeside lodges

 A small collection of luxury yurts, Patagonia Camp is its own oasis of calm in Torres del Paine.
 Each yurt is private, with decking looking out over Lago Toro and the extensive private land where you can discover off-the-beaten-track hikes away from the hustle and bustle of the main trails.
-The superior yurts have their own jacuzzi, and all domes have central skylights to watch the sky from your bed.
+The superior yurts even have their own jacuzzi.

 Estancia El Condor, Los Glaciares

 Warm hospitality, authentic accommodation and a taste of the gaucho culture await you at Estancia El Condor, a remote estancia with a strong focus on conservation and tradition.
 Soak in the history wandering the rustic rooms, or head out into the mountains on foot or horseback.

 As you'd expect, this estancia is also perfectly placed for condor spotting, the birds swoop across the valley from their homes in the mountainous ridges of the Los Glaciares region.
 The expert guides here are eager to share their culture, and horse riding is available for all levels of experience, so you can get a taste of how people have survived here for centuries.

 6. Our top hotel for wildlife in Patagonia

 Estancia Rincon Chico, Valdes